akurdiii/Wevo/developer/api/external_api.rst

 -------------

-Rather than retrieve a possibly gigantic list of records and count them, :meth:`~odoo.models.Model.search_count` can be used to retrieve only the number of records matching the query.
-It takes the same :ref:`domain <reference/orm/domains>` filter as :meth:`~odoo.models.Model.search` and no other parameter.
+Rather than retrieve a possibly gigantic list of records and count them, :meth:`~wevo.models.Model.search_count` can be used to retrieve only the number of records matching the query.
+It takes the same :ref:`domain <reference/orm/domains>` filter as :meth:`~wevo.models.Model.search` and no other parameter.

 .. example::